cas389/m5-hw8-ju-cheryl/README.md

 I used W3Schools in order to figure out how to create an array: https://www.w3schools.com/js/js_arrays.asp

 I used W3Schools in order to figure out how to run random numbers: https://www.w3schools.com/js/js_random.asp

+I used Techstacker in order to figure out how to add numbers each time to the win/losses: https://techstacker.com/count-number-of-clicks-on-an-element-with-javascript/